-Grab your smartphone if you want to take notes because we will start to enumerate the most important elements that make the difference between iOS and Android development.
+Grab your smartphone if you want to take notes because we will start to enumerate the most important elements that make the difference between Android and iOS development.

 Let’s start with the most important aspect that is one of the biggest role players of iOS and Android app development: the users who dictate all the moves of developers.
 From the beginning, we should highlight that iOS customers are very loyal to the brand, while Android devices are more affordable.
 On the other hand, it is a sure fact that the number of iOS adepts is smaller than the ones that own an Android smartphone.
 But even if Android holds a bigger market share, it appears that the income level is higher for iOS users.
 Keep in mind though that this is just a general rule because there are also exceptions on both sides.